chrislim2888/fraudlabspro-php/README.md

 FraudLabs Pro (PHP Module)
 ========================

+## This library is no longer being maintained and updated.
+Please visit https://github.com/fraudlabspro/fraudlabspro-php for the latest updated version.

 This PHP module enables user to easily implement fraud detection feature into their solution using the API from http://www.fraudlabspro.com.

 Below are the features of this PHP module: